NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   ========================================================================  ========  ======  ===========  ========  =========  ==========================================

   .. [#] BackupSystemFuel choices are "electricity", "natural gas", "fuel oil", "propane", "wood", or "wood pellets".
-  .. [#] Provide BackupHeatingSwitchoverTemperature for a situation in which there is a discrete outdoor temperature when the heat pump stops operating and the backup heating system starts operating.
+  .. [#] Provide BackupHeatingSwitchoverTemperature for a situation where there is a discrete outdoor temperature when the heat pump stops operating and the backup heating system starts operating.
          If not provided, the backup heating system will operate as needed for hours when the heat pump has insufficient capacity.

 Air-to-Air Heat Pump